Vorbert-Kruk/html-styles-inliner-cli/README.md

 # html-styles-inliner-cli

-CLI tool, that makes it possible to inline the styles in the html file. <br />
+CLI tool, that makes it possible to inline styles inside of the html file. <br />
 html-styles-inliner-cli inlines the styles with the usage of both `<link>` and `<style/>` tags.

 **Table of contents**